-Senate Bill No. [insert bill number] aims to revise laws related to immunization exemptions in Montana, specifically addressing religious and informed consent exemptions.
-The bill mandates that various entities, including state agencies and licensed health care providers, must accept these exemptions without question.
+Senate Bill No. [number], introduced by D. Emrich, aims to revise laws related to immunization exemptions in Montana.
+The bill mandates that various entities, including state agencies and licensed health care providers, must accept religious or informed consent exemptions for immunizations required for employment or school attendance without question.
 It establishes penalties for non-compliance, including the loss of state funding, and allows individuals aggrieved by violations to file complaints and seek compensatory damages.
-Additionally, the bill amends existing laws to clarify the process for obtaining religious and medical exemptions, replacing the requirement for an affidavit with a signed statement or letter for religious exemptions, and introducing a new informed consent exemption.
+Additionally, the bill amends existing laws to clarify the process for obtaining exemptions, replacing the requirement for an affidavit with a signed statement or letter, and introduces a new informed consent exemption.

-The bill also amends Section 49-2-312 to prohibit discrimination based on vaccination status or possession of an immunity passport, ensuring that individuals cannot be denied services, employment, or educational opportunities for these reasons.
-It clarifies that health care facilities can inquire about vaccination status for safety measures but cannot discriminate based on that status.
-Furthermore, it specifies that individuals cannot be required to receive vaccines authorized for emergency use or undergoing safety trials.
+The bill also amends sections related to discrimination based on vaccination status, making it unlawful for employers and government entities to deny services or employment based on an individual's vaccination status or possession of an immunity passport.
+It clarifies that recommendations for vaccination do not constitute discrimination and ensures that individuals cannot be forced to receive vaccines authorized for emergency use or undergoing safety trials.
 The bill is set to take effect immediately upon passage and approval.

 SB0382_1(1): 20-5-405, 49-2-312